-Saint-Sernin church, a substantial 11th century roman style church, is perhaps best known for its tower, with five octagonal levels each pierced by ornate arches, and is one of the finest buildings in Toulouse.
+Saint-Sernin church, a substantial 11th century roman style church, is perhaps best known for its tower, with five octagonal levels each pierced by ornate arches, and is one of the finest buildings in Toulouse as well as being the largest roman style church in the world.
 This church, along with the Hotel-Dieu Saint-Jacques, also form part of a UNESCO world heritage site, being on the pilgrim route to Santiago de Compostella.

-The church of Les Jacobins is an excellent example of gothic architecture from the 13 and 14th centuries and has a wonderful cloister.
-The cloister is used for concerts throughout the summer months.
+The Convent of Les Jacobins is an excellent example of gothic architecture from the 13th and 14th centuries and has a wonderful cloister, used for concerts throughout the summer months.

 If you like museums - well, Toulouse has plenty!
 From fine arts to modern art, from antiques to natural history, you are sure to find the museum that covers your interest.

 - My favourite, although there are many I haven't visited, is the Contemporary Art Museum (Les Abattoirs).
 This is a new museum set in a renovated slaughter house, and combines permanent exhibits, with works by many of the most famous artists of the 20th century, with interesting temporary exhibitions.